 Completion of the MA Person-Centred Experiential Counselling and Psychotherapy Practice programme can be used towards meeting the required number of training hours for individual accreditation with British Association for Counselling and Psychotherapy.

 The programme starts in September and the taught element can be taken over two years full-time or four years part-time, there is then an eight month dissertation period.
 Teaching takes place on a Tuesday and Wednesday from 1.30pm-6pm with occasional attendance required at weekends.
-You can view the course timetable for 2015/16 but please note this is subject to change.
+You can view a sample timetable but please note this is subject to change.

 Assessments include written essays, case studies, presentations and a portfolio.
 Find out more about our Experiential Learning Methods.